Sumitpal0572/Backend/readme.md

 - It allows for the communication between web browsers and servers, enabling the delivery of web pages and services.

 - HTTP can be compared to the language used in a conversation where specific rules ensure that both parties understand each other.

+### Common HTTP Terminologies:
+- Request: A message from the client requesting resources from the server.

+ - Response: The server’s reply to the client’s request.

+ - Status Codes: Numeric codes indicating the result of a request (e.g., 200 OK, 404 Not Found).

+- Headers: Metadata included with requests and responses (e.g., Content-Type, Authorization).

+- Body: The main content of the request or response.